 This Proxy Statement is furnished by Curtiss-Wright Corporation (hereinafter called the "Corporation" or the "Company") in connection with the solicitation of proxies for use at the Annual Meeting of Stockholders to be held at the time and place and for the purposes set forth in the foregoing Notice of Annual Meeting of Stockholders.
-The Proxy Statement and accompanying proxy will be first mailed to stockholders on or about March 7, 1997.
+The Proxy Statement and accompanying proxy will be first mailed to stockholders on or about February 28, 1997.

-As of February 24, 1997, the record date for determining the holders of common stock entitled to notice of and to vote at the Annual Meeting, there were outstanding and entitled to vote at the Annual Meeting 5,079,783 shares of common stock.
+As of February 24, 1997, the record date for determining the holders of common stock entitled to notice of and to vote at the Annual Meeting, there were outstanding and entitled to vote at the Annual Meeting shares of common stock.
 Each share of stock is entitled to one vote.

 The proxy card provides space for a shareholder to withhold voting for any or all nominees for the Board of Directors, and to abstain from voting for the appointment of independent accountants and for the amendment of the Corporation's Certificate of Incorporation.
 The election of directors requires a plurality of the votes cast, the approval of the appointment of independent accountants requires the affirmative vote of a majority in interest of the stockholders present in person or by proxy and entitled to vote while the approval of an amendment to the Corporation's Certificate of Incorporation requires the affirmative vote of a majority of the outstanding common stock entitled to vote thereon.
 Abstentions and broker non-votes are counted for purposes of determining whether a quorum is present at the meeting.
-An abstention will be treated as a negative vote with respect to each matter other than the election of a director as to whom the shareholder abstained.
-As to broker non-votes, if a broker indicates on the proxy that it does not have discretionary authority to vote on a particular matter, the shares represented by the non-votes will not be considered as present and entitled to vote with respect to that matter.
+An abstention will be treated as a negative vote with respect to each matter other than the election of directors as to which the shareholder abstained.
+As to broker non-votes, if a broker indicates on the proxy that it does not have discretionary authority to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter.